-Overall, the company's liquidity reserves increased by DKKt 7,695 compared to prior year.
-The increase is mainly due to the higher turn-over caused by higher price level.
+Overall, the company's liquidity reserves increased by DKKt 5,935 compared to prior year.

 Shareholder information

 Statutory Statement on Corporate Governance under section 107b of the Danish Financial Statements Act.

 Company Management believes that corporate governance is a key element and currently seeks to improve the Company's management structure.
 The overall framework for the Management of RIAS A/S has been planned with a view to ensuring that the Company meets its obligations towards shareholders, customers, employees, authorities and other stakeholders in the best possible way and that long-term value creation is supported.